 Your stomach is a muscular sac about the size of a small melon that expands when you eat or drink to hold as much as a gallon of food or liquid.
 Once your stomach pulverizes the food, strong muscular ...

-Stomach polyps usually don't cause symptoms.
-However, as a stomach polyp enlarges, ulcers may develop on its surface, or rarely, the polyp may block the opening between your stomach and your small intestine.
+Stomach polyps usually don't cause signs or symptoms.
+But as a stomach polyp enlarges, open sores (ulcers) may develop on its surface.
+In rare occurrences, the polyp blocks the opening between your stomach and your small intestine.